Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Germany and from Manila.
+I'm losing my edge to the kids from Bahamas and from Columbus.

 But I was there.